ustwo/US2MapperKit/README.md

 ####Nested Mapping

 US2MapperKit's supports nested mapping for flexibility purposes.
-When mapping agaisnt a Dictionary, **dot** notation can be used to reference values in the response.
+When mapping against a Dictionary, **dot** notation can be used to reference values in the response.
 Observe the following response.

 **Response Dictionary**